psiberx/cp2077-codeware/wiki/Home.md

  - `>`, `>=`
  - `<`, `<=`

-Add the following casts:
+Added the following casts:
  - `Vector2` to/from `Vector3`
  - `Vector2` to/from `Vector4`

 ### Vector3 operators and casts

-Add the following operators:
+Added the following operators:
  - `+`, `+=`
  - `-`, `-=`
  - `*`, `*=`